 - hair loss

 - shortness of breath

 Treatment for finger swelling associated with scleroderma includes frequently exercising the fingers and toes, sometimes with the help of an occupational therapist.
 Anti-inflammatory medications can also help more severe cases.

 In some situations, swollen fingers can appear as a rare symptom in a few conditions.

 - Diabetes mellitus.
 Much of the research on diabetes focuses on symptoms of diabetes in the feet.
 However, one

-reportfrom 2012 mentions a condition called tropical diabetic hand syndrome, which can cause swelling of the fingers.
+reportfrom 2012 mentions a condition called tropical diabetic hand syndrome, which can cause swelling of the fingers due to infection.
 In this report, two individuals were reported to have swollen fingers resulting from poorly controlled diabetes and a skin infection that became severe.